 Years of walking and working in natural surroundings every day helps to keep me happy and well.
 I want my paintings to have the same emotional uplift that I feel when I see trees laden with blossom by a rushing river in the sunshine, or deep quiet shadows with glowing colours in autumnal woodland.

 I have lived in Derbyshire for most of my life, and now live near Derby.
-In the 1980s I studied Fine Art at Middlesex University in North London, then went on to Bristol Polytechnic (which formerly was the West of England Art School) where I specialised in painting.
+In the 1980s I studied Fine Art at Middlesex University and then the West of England Art School (now part of Bristol University) where I specialised in painting.
 In 2005 I completed a Post Graduate Certificate in Fine Art at Derby University.
 I have an Adult Teaching Certificate and am an experienced adult art teacher.

 My paintings are in private and public collections in the UK and America.